lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

     const selection = info.editor.selectHighlight(info.location);

 Lastly, we call the update function of the editor with this selection.
-We request the editor to insert some HTML
+We request the editor to insert some HTML.

     info.editor.update( selection, {
       set: { innerHTML: this.createLink() }